Visiting Crystal Palace Farm: London With Toddlers

-This is how we finally ended up at the Crystal Palace Park Farm.
+This is how we finally ended up at the the farm in Crystal Palace Park.
 It’s located in the Crystal Palace Park and is a working urban farm that’s part of an agriculture college.
-Despite spending a lot of time in the park when I was on maternity leave, for some reason it’s taken us this long to get round to finding it** (we’re as late to this as we were to the Horinman Museum, what can I say?).

 Crystal Palace Park Farm is at Ledrington Rd, Greater London SE19 2BS.
 It’s open 12-4 every day apart from Wednesday.

 The farm is at the top of the dinosaur lake – if you enter the park from the Crystal Palace train station entrance, follow the path on the far right, past the sports stadium.

 There are toilet and baby change facilities, although they are pretty basic.

 How Much Does The Farm Cost To Enter?